crwsolutions/name-caser/README.md

 ### 6. Train-Case

-Train Case is naming with first character of every word of name is Capitalised and words are connected with — ( hyphen ).
+Train Case is naming with first character of every word of name is Capitalised and words are connected with â€” ( hyphen ).

 > Train Case is also often used for file Naming